hendrikmaus/openhab-auth-router/README.md

 is set to the default path of an openHAB installation, the dashboard.

-The demo user is routed to basicui by default, is only allowed to access the demo sitemap and may not access the dashboard.
+The demo user is routed to basicui by default, is only allowed to access the demo and widgetoverview sitemaps and may not access the dashboard, paperui, docs or habpanel.

 If this user tries to access other sitemaps or restricted paths, the router redirects to the entrypoint.